Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 “Over the past thirty years, I have helped former members who alleged sexual and psychological abuse by and under Yogi Bhajan.” — Dr. Steven Hassan, Cult Expert

 Felt first got involved when she was around 13 and quickly became enamored with Bhajan and the teachings.
 She saw him as a “messenger of God” she states.
 At 18, Bhajan had arranged for Kate to marry a man named David, who later became a Sikh.
-When Bhajan’s secretary left him he reversed course and broke off the marriage between the two making them both feel horrible she states.
+She says that when Bhajan’s secretary left him, he reversed course and broke off the marriage between the two making them both feel horrible.
 She didn’t realize it then, but later she understood that he was grooming her to be the next secretary.

 Felt alleges in her lawsuit that a few years later Bhajan raped her.
 She recounted the experience in an interview years later.